 Every week the class with the highest attendance is awarded the school attendance cup.
 Every half term the school awards the house with the highest levels of attendance house points towards the end of year competition.
 In addition, each term children with 100% attendance are awarded a badge for their achievement.
-Those children with 99-100% attendance for the whole year are awarded with an Attendance medal.
+Those children with 99-100% attendance for the whole year are awarded with an Attendance medal and are entered into a prize draw.